How Many Backlinks Should a Website Have? The 2026 Competitive Benchmark

 Is There a “Magic Number” of Backlinks for Ranking on Page 1?

 For the “Chief Everything Officer,” the question “how many backlinks do I need?” usually gets the frustrating answer: “It depends.”
 However, 2026 data provides much more concrete answers.
-In a study of over 1,400 domains across 15 industries, the median number of referring domains for a page-one ranking is 907.
+In a study of over 1,400 domains across 15 industries, the median number of referring domains for a page-one ranking is 907. while understanding tier 2 backlinks can seem daunting, they play a crucial role in building a robust link profile.
+These secondary links often enhance the authority of your primary backlinks, contributing to higher search engine rankings.
+Focusing on cultivating quality tier 2 backlinks can provide your site with the competitive edge it needs to thrive.

 But here is the catch: that number is a cross-industry average.
 Depending on what you sell, the “magic number” changes drastically.
 While an Apparel site might rank with a median of only 76 referring domains, a Finance firm needs over 3,000 to even enter the conversation.